 Preheat your oven to 425 F.

-Combine the flour and salt in a large bowl.
+Combine the flour, salt and baking soda in a large bowl.
 Stir around with a fork.
 Add in the cheese and mix it into the flour.

 Combine the milk, egg and oil in a measuring cup, stir to combine.
 Pour into the dry ingredients, combining as you go.
 I have found it is easiest to just get my hand in there and mix it.
 (Notice the picture above of my hand...you'll see that the dough is too sticky to roll out.
 This is where you need to use your judgement and add some more flour until the dough is of a consistency that can be rolled out without sticking all over the counter.
 Also, if you feel your dough is too dry....that's never happened to me before...add some more milk.)